-We have also been focusing on the growth of our space products business with the sale of our Astra Spacecraft EngineTM.
-The Astra Spacecraft EngineTM is a propulsion engine that assists satellites in achieving and maintaining targeted orbits.
-On August 20, 2021, the Astra Spacecraft EngineTM achieved successful orbital ignition on board the Spaceflight Sherpa-LTE1 orbital transfer vehicle ("OTV").
+On August 20, 2021, this propulsion module (known as the ACE thruster) achieved successful orbital ignition on board the Spaceflight Sherpa-LTE1 orbital transfer vehicle (OTV).
 The Sherpa OTV launched June 30, 2021 from SpaceX's Transporter-2 mission from Cape Canaveral, Florida.
 After successfully deploying all rideshare payloads, Spaceflight commissioned our thruster.
 This was our first attempt at firing the thruster in orbit and this thruster continues to fire in orbit.